vuesence/vue-faq/docs/en/frontend/learning.md

 # Learning Vue

-::: Sources of information on Vue
+::: details Sources of information on Vue

 For some reason, it is believed that there are only two ways to get knowledge on frontend - Vue documentation and tutorial videos from YouTube and all kinds of courses.